r-smith/deceptifeed/README.md

 Here is a breakdown of the arguments:
 - `--detach` instructs Docker to run the Deceptifeed container in the background.
+- `--env "TZ=xxx/yyy"` sets the time zone.
+Replace `xxx/yyy` with the TZ identifier for your local time zone.
+If you prefer UTC time, don't include this argument.
+Refer to this [list of time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for valid TZ identifiers.
 - `--publish ####:####` opens a network port on your host machine and maps it to Deceptifeed's Docker container.
 The first number specifies the port your host system listens on.
 You can set it to any open port.
 The second number specifies the port used by Deceptifeed inside the Docker container, which should match the ports configured in `config.xml`.
 There are multiple `--publish` arguments because Deceptifeed runs multiple network services.
 The default configuration includes an SSH honeypot on port 2222, an HTTP honeypot on port 8080, an HTTPS honeypot on port 8443, and the threat feed on port 9000.
 If you want your host machine to listen on port 443 for the HTTPS honeypot, for example, you would use the following line `--publish 443:8443 \`.
 This makes your host system listen on port 443 and maps it to the HTTPS honeypot defined for port 8443 in `config.xml`.
 - `--restart unless-stopped` ensures Deceptifeed starts automatically when the host boots.
 - `--volume /opt/deceptifeed/:/data/` specifies the directory on your host machine where persistent data is stored.
 If you used a different directory, adjust the path accordingly, but keep `:/data/` unchanged.
 For example: `--volume /path/to/deceptifeed/directory/:/data/ \`.
 - `deceptifeed/server:latest` is the latest Docker image for Deceptifeed, hosted on *Docker Hub*.
-The image is updated with each official release and can be viewed on Docker Hub [here](https://hub.docker.com/r/deceptifeed/server).
+The image is updated with each official release and can be viewed on [Docker Hub](https://hub.docker.com/r/deceptifeed/server).

 ## Features